imalooney/t3tr0s/README.md

 [Click to Play!](http://t3tr0s.com)

-We are re-creating Tetris™ in [ClojureScript](https://github.com/shaunlebron/ClojureScript-Syntax-in-15-minutes).
+We re-created Tetris™ in [ClojureScript](https://github.com/shaunlebron/ClojureScript-Syntax-in-15-minutes).
-We are mainly doing this to
+We mainly did this to
 [produce the pleasure](http://youtu.be/nTDRY8aPy7c?t=3m14s)
 and to celebrate the 30th anniversary of its original release in 1984.
-Our remake will enable us to host a small, local tournament and to share a montage of the game's history, with each level resembling a different version from its past.
-(We are working on the game at least once a week):
+Our remake enabled us to host a small, local tournament to share a montage of the game's history, with each level resembling a different version from its past.

+## Implementation

+__In the beginning__, we worked on the game at least once a week.
+It got pretty crazy at the end closer to deadline, but our initial process is documented in blogs below:

 - [DevBlog 1](devblog/day01.md) - data, collision, rotation, drawing
 - [DevBlog 2](devblog/day02.md) - basic piece control